dangarmat/dangarmat.github.io/future_posts/2018-07-06-Deep-Dream-On-Overpriced-Apartments.md

 Apparently the Attack on Titan seals make this a desirable part of town.

 Perhaps those seals are why walkability only makes it to an 86.
-If you survive the seals on your walk, there are titan polar bears who walk through walls:
+If you survive the seals on your stroll, there are titan polar bears who can walk through walls:

 ![franklin02](https://dgarmat.github.io/images/deep%20dream%20apartments/dream/00u0u_kPRRhgh84yU_1200x900_dream4.png "franklin02")